| Competition

 creation throughout the world economy.
 ICC notes that both government

+and private sector practices can impede these objectives.
 1.5 Governments and business must work more closely together to

 design the multilateral rules for the worldwide marketplace that